dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 DNS also stores something call a mail exchange record (MX) that tells mail where to route.
 My MX records point to Gmail's servers.

-I decided to change my registrar and DNS service.
-Here's why...
+## Godaddy versus NearlyFreeSpeech

-First, my domain is up for renewal and I am unhappy with my current registar, Godaddy, for reasons that will be explained later.
+My domain is up for renewal and I am unhappy with my current registar, Godaddy, for reasons that will be explained later.
 I decided on NearlyFreeSpeech, because of all the registrars I looked at, NFS was the only registrar that presented their services in a plain matter-of-fact way.
 And it appears cheap.

 ### Breakdown of costs between registrars and DNS